AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 >[!VIDEO](https://video.tv.adobe.com/v/29003/)

-Adobe Experience Cloud gives you the option to hash customer IDs through the Experience Cloud ID Service.
+Adobe Experience Cloud gives you the option to hash customer IDs through the Adobe Experience Platform Identity Service.
 See [SHA256 Hashing Support for setCustomerIDs](https://docs.adobe.com/content/help/en/id-service/using/reference/hashing-support.html) for detailed information on how to use ECID to hash customer IDs.

 ## Obtaining User Permission {#obtaining-user-permission}